Marder III: Combat history

+The Marders were especially effective when they followed behind the main tanks into battle and were then held ready for action.
+In defence, they were hidden from indirect fire and enemy observation, and then drove to pre-scouted positions when enemy tanks appeared.

 The Marder III's weaknesses were mainly related to survivability.
 The combination of a high silhouette and open-top armor protection made them vulnerable to indirect artillery fire.
 The armor was also quite thin, making them highly vulnerable to enemy tanks, and to close-range machine gun fire.
+The relatively small amount of stored ammunition meant they needed to be replenished frequently: according to a company commander of Panzerjäger-Abteilung 43 in November 1942, the 1-ton Sd.Kfz.
+10 proved quite useful in this respect.

 The Marders were not assault vehicles or tank substitutes; the open top meant that operations in urban areas or other close-combat situations were very risky.
 They were best employed in defensive or overwatch roles.
+Using them as some sort of improved infantry gun soon led to their loss.
 Despite their mobility, they did not replace the towed antitank guns.

 In March 1942, before the Marder III appeared, Germany had already started production of the StuG III assault gun, which had comparable anti-tank capability (StuG III Ausf.
 F and later variants).
 These were fully armored vehicles, with the fighting compartment fully enclosed within an armored casemate, built in much greater numbers than the vulnerable Marder III.
 Among the many German casemated tank destroyers, one based on the Panzer 38(t) chassis was built in numbers from 1944: the Jagdpanzer 38(t).
 The weakly-armored Marder series were phased out of production in favor of the Jagdpanzer 38(t), but Marder series vehicles served until the end of the conflict.